-Enjoy a guided visit to the market with a local chef on our Valencia Paella Cooking Class.
+Enjoy a guided visit to the market with a local chef on our Valencia Market Visit and Paella Class.

 The Lonja de la Seda - or Silk Exchange - is listed as a World Heritage Site by UNESCO and is one of the most famous gothic monuments in Europe.

 This majestic building in Valencia's city centre boasts an impressive clock tower.
-The building's two annexes are joined and comprise the older “House of Learning” and the more recent annex, constructed at the beginning of the 20th century.
+The building's two annexes are joined and comprise the older 18th century “Teaching House” and a more recent 20th century construction which includes the facade onto the plaza outside.

 Built on the ruins of the Roman forum, construction of the basilica began 1652 and was continually added to over almost two centuries, with its final completion in1824.
 This long period of construction gives the building its unique blend of architectural style including Baroque, Renaissance, Rococo and Neoclassicism.

-These two city gate towers are the most tangible remains of the ancient walled city of Valencia.
+These two sets of twin city gate towers are the most tangible remains of the ancient walled city of Valencia.